deepakbhagatiitr/map-and-move/readme.md

-# 3D Path Planning with SLAM and A* Algorithm Using LiDAR Data
+# LiDAR-Based SLAM and Path Planning for Robotic Navigation

 ## Overview